manasvinisrini/manasvinisrini.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Hi !
+I'm Manasvini
 ---

-Hi!
-I’m Manasvini, but you can call me Manas.
+But you can call me Manas.

 I’m a graduate student in Robotics and Autonomous Systems at Boston University, focusing on robotic perception and motion planning.
 I design systems for robots to perceive their surroundings and perform tasks with precision.